TheMrAI/TheMrAI.github.io/content/_index.md

-# Welcome to my blog/scratchpad/rambling page!
+# Welcome to my blog/scratchpad/rambling page

-## What is this?
+## What is this

 This is something I don't understand myself yet either.
 Haven't really seen something like this before (there may be, but like this page it is probably more for the author than for the audience, so you won't find it unless you know exactly where to look for it).